knocklabs/docs/pages/client-integration/authenticating-users.md

 ## Avoiding authentication

-You can avoid authentication altogether by proxying requests to Knock via your backend, although we don't recommend this approach as it will mean adding more latency for your users.
+You can avoid authentication altogether by proxying requests to Knock via your backend, although we don't recommend this approach as it will add more latency for your users.